Table of Contents

 - 8 Contraindications, Interactions, Side-effects, and Warnings

 Gudhal is also known as Japa, Java (Sanskrit), Semparuthi (Siddha) Gul-e-Gurhal (Unani), Chinese hibiscus, China rose and Shoe flower (English).
 It is widely grown as ornamental plant in tropical and subtropical regions of East Asia.

-Gurhal is used in folk medicine for the treatment of pain and various inflammatory conditions, gynecological disorders, amenorrhea, asthmatic bronchitis, cough, contraception etc. The leaves and flowers of plant are edible and used both internally and externally.
+Gurhal is used in folk medicine for the treatment of pain and various inflammatory conditions, gynecological disorders, amenorrhea, asthmatic bronchitis, cough, contraception, etc. The leaves and flowers of the plant are edible and used both internally and externally.